 Our Classical Studies students gain historical perspective, critical thinking, and communication skills.
 Studying the culture, history, and archaeology of ancient Mediterranean civilizations provides a solid background for understanding modern cultures.
 Language instruction in Ancient Greek and Latin can reveal deeper meanings of classic texts, and provides a basis for learning modern languages.

 Our Post Baccalaureate students spend a year taking courses in Latin, Greek, and classical civilization.
 The program is flexible, so you can take courses that suit your interests and needs.

 Majors focus their studies by concentrating in one of four areas: Ancient Greek, Latin, Classical Civilization, or Classical Archaeology.

 We offer a variety of traditional and innovative course topics, including civilization, history, magic, mythology, and slavery.
-See the Undergraduate Catalog to explore the complete list of Classical Civilization courses, Greek courses, Hebrew courses, and Latin courses.
+See the Undergraduate Catalog to explore the complete list of Classical Civilization courses, Greek courses, and Latin courses.